svenkubiak/mangooio/docs/forms.md

 - `expectEmail`, `expectUrl`, `expectIpv4`, `expectIpv6`, `expectDomainName`, `expectRegex`
 - `expectFile`, `expectFileMaxSize`, `expectFileMimeType`

-Bind a check to a field for values that are not form input:
+Use these to bind a check to a field name even when the value being checked did not actually come from form input, for example a lookup result you still want reported as a field-level error:

 ```java
 form.expectTrue("username", usernameAvailable);